Joslyn Art Museum

 Services

-Additional services: parametric analysis of energy, security system design, and LEED documentation
+Additional services: parametric analysis of energy, security system design, and LEED documentation.

 Features

-Initially constructed in 1931, the museum's second addition and renovation now includes the new Rhonda & Howard Hawks Pavilion.
+Initially constructed in 1931, the museum's second addition and renovation includes the new Rhonda & Howard Hawks Pavilion.
 The 42,000-square-foot expansion features new gallery spaces, a beautiful atrium, and redesigned exterior public garden spaces for the community to enjoy.
 The Joslyn has aspirational goals, including world-class design, inclusiveness, and sustainability.
 A team led by Oslo/New York-based Snøhetta was assembled to achieve world-class design.
 The extraordinary design demanded high levels of collaboration and detailed coordination between all team members.
-The project is designed to achieve LEED Gold as a testament to its commitment to sustainability.
-The expansion will use 32% less energy than a baseline energy code-compliant design.
+Th project is designed to achieve LEED Gold as a testament to its commitment to sustainability.
+T expansion will use 32% less energy than a baseline energy code-compliant design.
 The water savings inside the building over a baseline design will be 37%.
 The result is a new entry progression to the museum that is easy to navigate and approachable to over 190,000 annual visitors.

 The pavilion's first floor houses a new museum gift shop and a multi-purpose community room designed with a hidden display and warm diffused lighting.
 The floor-to-ceiling windows surrounding the pavilion enhance the natural light in the atrium, opening the museum to passersby and visitors who can enjoy the nearly 3 acres of redesigned gardens and public gathering spaces on the grounds.